Supreme Court of India: Court demographics

 In practice, judges of the Supreme Court have been selected so far, mostly from amongst judges of the high courts.
-Barely nine justices—S. M. Sikri, S. Chandra Roy, Kuldip Singh, Santosh Hegde, R. F. Nariman, U. U. Lalit, L. Nageswara Rao, Indu Malhotra and P. S. Narasimha—have been appointed to the Supreme Court directly from the bar (i.e., who were practising advocates).
+Barely nine justices—Sarv Mittra Sikri, Subimal Chandra Roy, Kuldip Singh, Santosh Hegde, Rohinton Fali Nariman, Uday U. Lalit, L. Nageswara Rao, Indu Malhotra, P. S. Narasimha and K.V.
+Viswanathan—have been appointed to the Supreme Court directly from the bar (i.e., who were practicing advocates).

 The Supreme Court saw its first woman judge when Justice M. Fathima Beevi was sworn into office in 1989.

-In 1968, Justice Mohammad Hidayatullah became the first Muslim Chief Justice of India.
-In 2007, Justice K. G. Balakrishnan became the first judge as well as the Chief Justice of India from the dalit community.
-In 2010, Justice S. H. Kapadia coming from a Parsi minority community became the Chief Justice of India.
-In 2017, Justice Jagdish Singh Khehar became the first Sikh Chief Justice of India.
+In 1968, Justice Mohammad Hidayatullah became the first Muslim chief justice of India.
+In 2007, Justice K. G. Balakrishnan became the first judge as well as the chief justice of India from the Dalit community.
+In 2010, Justice S. H. Kapadia coming from a Parsi minority community became the chief justice of India.
+In 2017, Justice Jagdish Singh Khehar became the first Sikh chief justice of India.
 Justice Indu Malhotra is the first and only woman judge to be selected directly from the bar.

 Judicial independence

 The Constitution seeks to ensure the independence of Supreme Court judges in various ways.
 Per Article 50 of directive principles of state policy, the state shall take steps to separate the judiciary from the executive.
 Independence of the judiciary, the supremacy of the constitution and rule of law are the features of the basic structure of the Constitution.

-The Supreme Court and high courts are empowered to frame suo moto cases without receiving the formal petitions/complaints on any suspected injustice including actions/acts indulging in contempt of court and contempt of the Constitution by the executive, legislators, citizens, etc. It is considered one of the most independent courts in the whole South East Asia.
+The Supreme Court and high courts are empowered to frame suo moto cases without receiving formal petitions/complaints on any suspected injustice, including actions/acts indulging in contempt of court and contempt of the Constitution by the executive, legislators, citizens, etc. The Court has, over the decades, developed a reputation for independence from the executive, a principle now entrenched in the Constitution’s basic structure.

 The main purpose of the Supreme Court is to decide constitutional issues.
-It is the duty of the judiciary to frame suo moto cases or to probe the cases/petitions at the earliest against the executive or legislature when laws are implemented violating the basic foundation and basic structure of the Constitution as the Article 38 (1) of directive principles ensures that the state/judiciary shall strive to promote the welfare of the people by securing a social order in which social, economic and political justice is animated/informed in all institutions of life.
+It is the duty of the judiciary to frame suo moto cases or to probe cases/petitions at the earliest against the executive or legislature when laws are implemented which violate the basic foundation and structure of the Constitution as stated in Article 38 (1) of the Directive Principles.
+It ensures that-"the state/judiciary shall strive to promote the welfare of the people by securing a social order in which social, economic and political justice is animated/informed in all institutions of life."

-B. R. Ambedkar clarified as given below in the Constituent Assembly debates on Article 38 (1) high lighting its inevitable implementation.
+B. R. Ambedkar clarified as given below in the Constituent Assembly debates on Article 38 (1) highlighting its inevitable implementation.